wednesdays4ever/murex/README.md

 3. Eve & Robert: Cut down lines that are longer than 80 characters.
 4. Robert: map out rooms.
 5. Eve fix the help menu command.
+6. Write the pages of the diary!!
+(This is missing.)
+7. Flesh out the treehouse area more.
+(Missing clearing path for instance, etc.)
+8. Write out cliffs area.
-5. Together build out this world of Murex!
+9. Together build out this world of Murex!